bertvv/ansible-role-bind/README.md

 ## Requirements

+- This role is written specifically for RHEL/CentOS 7.x
 - The `firewalld` service should be running
 - The `filter_plugins` directory should be copied to `${ANSIBLE_HOME}`.
 It contains a few functions that manipulate IP addresses